Welcome

 However, exceptions exist where a duty to act positively may arise:

-• Control: Where the defendant exercises a high degree of control over the claimant (e.g., parent/child, school/pupil, employer/employee).
+• Control: Where the defendant exercises a high degree of control over the claimant or the relevant source of risk (e.g., parent/child, teacher/pupil, employer/employee, prison authority/prisoners).
+A duty may arise to take reasonable steps to prevent harm.

-• Assumption of Responsibility: Where the defendant has voluntarily assumed responsibility for the claimant's safety or well-being.
+• Assumption of Responsibility: Where the defendant has voluntarily assumed responsibility for the claimant's safety or for taking care to prevent a particular harm, often inducing the claimant’s reasonable reliance.

-• Creation or Adoption of Risk: Where the defendant has created a dangerous situation or has 'adopted' a risk created by another, they may be under a duty to act to mitigate that danger.
+• Creation or Adoption of Risk: Where the defendant has created a dangerous situation or has ‘adopted’ or continued a danger created by others, a duty to take reasonable steps to mitigate that danger may arise.

 Third Party Acts